Southwestern-College/Project-Date/README.md

 - 31 days January, March, May, July, August, October, December.
 - 30 days April, June, September, November.
 - 28 or 29 days February (29 if it is a leap year, otherwise 28).

-The program will provide utility methods to check if a given date is valid and format it accordingly.
-In addition, a tester class will be created to verify your methods funcion correctly.

 ## Program Specifications
 Declare a class called `Date` with the following parts: